ogulcan/SwiftRegEx/README.md

 ### Overview

-Before I started, checked some documents also with a few tutorials and decided to go away with [this repository][https://github.com/zeeshanu/learn-regex].
-So lots of examples and descriptions are excerpted from repo.
+Before I started, checked some documents also with a few tutorials and decided to go away with [this repository](https://github.com/zeeshanu/learn-regex).
+So, lots of examples and descriptions are excerpted from repo.

 This repository contains a playground project that builds with Xcode 9 and Swift 4.